mosaicml/composer/composer/algorithms/colout/README.md

 `Computer Vision`

 ColOut is a data augmentation technique that drops a fraction of the rows or columns of an input image for a computer vision model.
-If the fraction of rows/columns isn't too large, the image content is not significantly altered but the image size is reduced, speeding up training.
+If the fraction of rows/columns dropped isn't too large, the image content is not significantly altered but the image size is reduced, speeding up training.
-This modification modestly reduces accuracy, but it is a worthwhile tradeoff for the improved speed.
+This modification modestly reduces accuracy, but it is a worthwhile tradeoff for the increased speed.

 | ![ColOut](https://storage.googleapis.com/docs.mosaicml.com/images/methods/col_out.png) |
 |:--: